erikvanmechelen/wind/manuscript/onlinesamplegame.md

 # Playing Diplomacy Online

-This is the first of two sample games.
+This is the first of two sample games offered in this book.

-From my negative review of online play in this book's opening, you might be surprised to find more discussion of it.
-I'll do you one better: a sample (actual) game I played with members of the Minnesota Diplomacy Club in the first part of 2020.
+Here you have a game played with members of the Minnesota Diplomacy Club in the first part of 2020.

 ## The Game Conditions